222750014/222750014-eportfolio/README.md

 🎯 Reinforced my confidence in navigating interviews with structure and authenticity 📚 Learned how to turn common questions into opportunities to showcase value This module helped me sharpen my storytelling and self-presentation — skills I’ll carry into future interviews, client meetings, and team collaborations.</p>

+  <b>Mock Interview Video</b>

+  <h4>Reflection</h4>

+<p><b><i>Situation</b></i>
+This was a formative assignment designed to simulate a real job interview.
+I had to record myself responding to typical interview questions, demonstrating confidence, clarity, and structure.</p>

+<p><b><i>Task</b></i>
+My goal was to deliver a strong mock interview performance, using techniques like the CAR method and tailoring my responses to reflect both my technical background and soft skills.
+I needed to show that I could handle common questions like “Tell me about yourself” and “What’s your greatest weakness” with authenticity and strategy.</p>

+<p><b><i>Action</b></i>
+I prepared by reviewing my CV, practicing responses, and setting up a clean, distraction-free recording environment.
+I focused on:
+- Speaking clearly and professionally
+- Using the CAR method to structure my answers
+- Highlighting my backend development experience and collaborative mindset
+- Staying composed and confident throughout the video.</p>

+<p><b><i>Result</b></i>
+🎥 Successfully submitted the video
+✅ Reinforced my ability to present myself in a structured, engaging way 💬 Practiced translating technical experience into interview-ready language 📚 Gained insight into how I come across on camera — tone, posture, and delivery This exercise helped me bridge the gap between backend expertise and personal branding.
+It’s one thing to write code — it’s another to communicate your value clearly and confidently.
+I’m proud of how I showed up in this mock interview and ready to refine even further for the real thing.</p>

 <h2> 🤳 Connect with me:</h2>